THE SILVER ROUTE: FROM SALAMANCA TO PUEBLA DE SANABRIA (225 Kms)

 Arrival in Salamanca

-Salamanca is a beautiful and historic city where you can relax and enjoy.
-Among its many monuments and places of obligatory visit, we recommend you to know the Plaza Mayor and the cathedral, the Historic Building of the University, the House of the Shells, or the Towers of the Clergy.
-Gastronomically you will marvel at the traditional cuisine of this place, where you should not leave without tasting the ham, meats, cheeses and salmantine sausages.
+Salamanca is, besides the beginning of the Via de la Plata, a beautiful and historical city where you can relax and enjoy.
+Among its many monuments and places to visit, we recommend you to visit the Plaza Mayor and the cathedral complex, the Historic Building of the University, the Casa de las Conchas, or the Clerecía Towers.
+Gastronomically, you will be amazed by the traditional cuisine of this place, where you should not leave without trying the ham, meat, cheese and sausages from Salamanca.

 Good Way pilgrims!